Ankita01K/Credit-Score-Classification/README.md

 3-Poor

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 In this project, I showcase my skills in creating and assessing machine learning models.
 The project's objective is to accurately predict a person's credit score by considering their financial background and personal details.
-I've executed the project within a Colab Notebook, using **Python** and well-known **machine learning libraries like NumPy, Pandas, Matplotlib, and Seaborn.** and evaluate several different machine learning models.
+I've executed the project within a Colab Notebook, using **Python** and well-known **machine learning libraries like NumPy, Pandas, Matplotlib, and Seaborn** and evaluate several different machine learning models.